ErlingSigurdson/SegMap595/README.md

 The map string must consist of exactly 8 ASCII characters: **@, A, B, C, D, E, F and G**.
 Every character corresponds to a single segment (@ stands for a dot).
-The first (leftmost) character in the map string corresponds to the 7th (most significant) bit of the IC's parallel outputs (Q7 output), the last (rightmost) character corresponds to the 0th bit (Q0 output).
+The first (leftmost) character in the map string corresponds to the 7th (most significant) bit of the IC's parallel outputs (Q7 output), the last (rightmost) character corresponds to the 0th (least significant) bit (Q0 output).

 Uppercase characters may be replaced with their lowercase counterparts.
 Any other characters are invalid.
 Duplicating characters is invalid as well.